vmware/vic-product/docs/user_doc/vic_app_dev/deploy_multiple_docker_compose.md

 We're going to create a private network for the database and expose the Wordpress container on a second network that exposes a port on the VCH endpoint.

-The Wordpress application server and the database container don't necessarily have to be separate failure domains, but one of the advantages of VIC engine is that it makes it easy to deploy them that more secure way, so that's the approach we're taking here.
+The Wordpress application server and the database container don't necessarily have to be separate failure domains, but one of the advantages of vSphere Integrated Containers Engine is that it makes it easy to deploy them that more secure way, so that's the approach we're taking here.

 The question of sizing is a simple matter of setting virtual CPUs and memory on each container.